-High school and 7th-8th grade coaches who do not possess the Pupil Activity Program/Coaching Permit, which is part of the State Board of Education requirements to coach in Ohio, shall not be permitted to coach at any level at an OHSAA member school.
-Further, high schools shall enter in myOHSAA the name of each board-approved coach along with the Pupil Activity Program/Coaching Permit number in each of the 26 recognized sports.
+High school and 7th-8th grade coaches, paid and volunteer, who do not possess the Pupil Activity Program/Coaching Permit, which is part of the State Board of Education requirements to coach in Ohio, shall not be permitted to coach at any level at an OHSAA member school.
+The OHSAA encourages all athletic administrators to utilize the tools in myOHSAA to view and track their coaches' certification.
+All Board-approved and properly credentialed coaches shall be listed on the Emergency Contact form for each sport.
 Further, any high school coach who does not possess this Permit at the first level of the tournament shall not be permitted to coach at any level of the tournament until such time that the Permit is obtained and verification of such permit is provided to the OHSAA.
 Falsification of this information shall result in a coach's removal from the OHSAA tournament.

-Note: It is the intention of the OHSAA to perform random audits of these permits throughout the school year and to fine schools that have not complied with the bylaw in the amount of \$250 per coach.
+Note: It is the intention of the OHSAA to perform random audits of the coaching permits throughout the school year and to fine schools that have not complied with the bylaw in the amount of \$250 per coach.
+In addition, the penalty for a coach not listed on the Emergency Contact form is removal from coaching in the OHSAA tournament.